rgscherf/testing-best-practices/_book/overview/framework.md

 | Format Tests | Write Readable Tests | Do test methods follow clean code practices?
 Do test methods display the same use of conventions, factoring and abstractions expected in other source code? |
 | Format Tests| Use Good Test Names | Are there multiple tests?
 Do the names of test methods describe what the test does? |
 | Format Tests | Test One Concept at a Time | Are there multiple tests?
 Does each test have a clear goal? |

-## How test classes are evaluated

-Assessment follows these rules:

-- Tests will be read and assessed whenever test code is checked in.
-- The assessor will decide whether your tests achieve a given objective.
-- The assessor will always try to give you credit when your tests make an effort to achieve an objective.
-- In order to be accepted, test classes **must meet all of the objectives** in *Initiate Tests* and *Run Tests*.
-- Additionally, aiming to meet the objectives in *Format Tests* is highly recommended.
-Well-formatted tests are much easier to write.
-Use this to your advantage.

-All assessment is done by the same team member so that the framework can be applied evenly across the team.

-We encourage two-way communication between yourself and the assessor.
-The assessor will provide feedback about each test class, which may include fixes to implement before the test class is accepted.
-On the other hand, you should feel free to contact the assessor at any time to ask questions or discuss concerns.

-Don't be freaked out by the word **"assessed"**.
-The assessor's job is to support you.
-Feel free to ask questions and talk about difficulties you are encountering.
-Assessments **do not affect your job**.
-We're assessing tests to compare the quality of our test classes, not the quality of our developers.